 I recently gave a talk about food at the local running club and, naturally, the discussion veered towards protein.
 This happens because people associate it directly to muscle.
-Really, that’s just the tip of the iceberg where protein is concerned.
+Really, that’s just the tip of the iceberg where protein facts are concerned.

 WHY YOU NEED PROTEIN